samanthaixer/birthday_challenge/notes.md

 ## Things I would like to improve

 - The obvious one - how it looks!
-It looks TERRIBLE!
+It could look a lot better!
 - I would like to account for leap years
 - I would like to double check my Ruby class and methods for single responsibility
 - I would like to amend the code so that if the person's birthday is tomorrow it gives a different message
+- I would like to check for edge cases such as if someone enters an invalid date

 ## The original brief